jlgarhdez/drop-n-load/README.md

 > Disclaimer
 > This is a simple project whose principal purpose is learning Coffeescript.
 > I will try to mantain it, but only try.
+> BTW, this project is highly inspired by [BigUpload](https://github.com/sthielen/BigUpload)

 Simple upload is a drag and drop based upload helper.
 Is written in Coffeescript, and the important files are in the `coffee/` dir.
 There are two